The 2020 Rolex Submariner and Submariner Date are now available in a slightly larger 41 mm diameter case — each with an

 The case appears to be about the same thickness as the outgoing generation of Submariner (although Rolex SA has not confirmed the thickness).
 As far as the dial, the 18K gold hands and hour markers appear to be almost identical to the previous generation.
 The bezel too is made with a steel or gold base, and the same ceramic insert with PVD platinum or gold graduations, depending on the model.
 Chromalight lume is used for the hands, with a blue glow as before.

 Primarily, the new slightly wider case size and Oyster bracelet combined with noticeably thinner lugs — creates an overall flatter, better proportioned, and less boxy appearance.
 This is perhaps the best feature of the new generation of Submariners.

-Although, driving the time only Submariner is Rolex’s all-new in-house caliber 3230, and caliber 3235 for the Submariner Date models, which is another marque improvement over the last generation.
+Driving the time only Submariner is Rolex’s all-new in-house caliber 3230, and caliber 3235 for the Submariner Date models, which represents a significant improvement over the last generation.
 Most notably, the power reserve has been increased to 70-hours, as it had been previously on other watches in the Rolex lineup over the years.

 In order to increase the power reserve, Rolex engineered caliber 3230 and 3235 to utilize the Chronergy escapement, patented by Rolex, which combines high energy efficiency and dependability.
 Made of nickel-phosphorus, it’s also insensitive to magnetic fields.
 The movements are fitted with an optimized blue Parachrom hairspring, manufactured by Rolex in an exclusive paramagnetic alloy that makes it up to 10 times more shock resistant than traditional hairsprings which helps to maintain precision.
 The movements are Superlative chronometers rated to -2/+2 per day which is over two times more precise than a standard COSC chronometer.